 If money was no option, what 10 technology tools would you use in your classroom?

-When I wrote this blog in 2015, I asked readers to consider what their top-10 ICT hardware/software solutions would be for their classrooms.
 I’m certain your list will be different and will vary according to the context in which you work; many of these will also become obsolete.
 But, if money was no barrier, what would you use in your classroom to enhance teaching and learning for your students?

 ICT Equipment for Every Classroom: